 As I mentioned earlier, Piranhas are messy carnivores.
 So heavy filtration and frequent water changes are essential to keeping their water free of ammonia and other nitrogenous waste products.

-Their home waters are stained a dark tea color by plant tannins and humic acids, which can drop the pH very low.
+Piranhas inhabit waters in South America that are stained a dark tea color by plant tannins and humic acids.
+These chemicals can drop the pH very low.
 While they don’t require a blackwater aquarium they do need a pH that’s on the moderate to low side to stay healthy.

 You may already be thinking about how to perform water changes in a Piranha tank.
 Some aquarists decide they aren’t intimidated by their fish and simply go in and wash the glass and vacuum the gravel normally.
 While they are unlikely to be bitten, it’s also not out of the realm of possibility.